HL7/fhir-icsr-ae-reporting/input/pagecontent/index.md

 #### Detect Adverse Event Case
-Using EHR FHIR Data, a practitioner can manually detect or can use the algorithms defined in this guide to detect specific Adverse Event cases.
+A system can detect AE cases automatically using the FHIR-based CQL <li><a href="Algorithms.html">algorithms</a></li> referenced in this IG or a practitioner can manually detect AE cases.

 #### Generate FHIR AdverseEvent Resource
-A practitioner can look at the detected Adverse Event case and confirm an actual Adverse Event and then create an instance of the AdverseEvent resource.
+A system can generate an instance of the FHIR AdverseEvent resource - this action may be preceeded by a practitioner performing a clinical review of the AE case.

 #### Generate FHIR-based ICSR Document
-Using the profiles in this Implementation Guide, the a FHIR-based ICSR document can be generated.
+A system can generate a FHIR-based ICSR document using the <li><a href="profile_listing.html#common-profiles">Common Profiles</a></li> referenced in this IG.

-#### Transform to applicable VAERS/FAERS ICSR XML format
+#### Transform to Applicable VAERS/FAERS ICSR XML Format
-A mapping document and sample XSL transforms are provided in this Implementation Guide that allows the FHIR-based ICSR document to be transformed into the appropriate XML format to allow for submission to FDA's VAERS or FAERS systems.
+A system can further transform the ICSR document to the appropriate XML formal for submission to the FDA FAERS and VAERS systems.
+This IG provides sample <li><a href="icsr_mappings.html">ICSR Mapping</a></li> XSL transformations.

 ### Authors

-The development of this Implementation Guide was funded by FDA Center for Biologic Evaluation and Research (CBER) as part of the Biologic Effectiveness and Safety (BEST) initiative.
+The development of this Implementation Guide was funded by FDA CBER BEST initiative.

 * FDA CBER BEST IBM Project Team
 * Jean Duteau (mailto: jean@duteaudesign.com)